EdJoPaTo/website-stalker-example/work/frame/de-en-products-desktop-diy-amd-aimax300-configuration-new.md

 * Which Linux Distros are supported?

   Ubuntu, Fedora, and Bazzite work out of the box.
-Linux Mint, Arch Linux and Nobara are community supported.
+Arch Linux and NixOS are community supported.
 You can learn more from our Linux on the Framework Desktop page.

 Close